-Student name: Home campus:
+Student name: Home ca impus:

-Subject: Teacher's name:
+Subject: Teacher's s name:

 Task title:

-Number of pages: Date submitted:
+Number of pages: Date subr nitted:

 In signing this declaration you are acknowledging that this submitted work is your own, and that any contribution from other sources such as text books, other published works, literary articles, sources on the internet, past or fellow students' work etc., has been properly acknowledged.
 Students are referred to advice overleaf, and that contained in the Assessment Guidelines documentation distributed at the commencement of the course.

-Declaration
+Declaration n

 Except where appropriately acknowledged, I verify that this assessment task is my own work, and that it has been written and/or expressed in my own words.
 I also verify that this work has not been previously submitted by me or any other student in this or any other subject, either this year, or in years past.

+γεαι ο μασι.

 Student's signature Date

-عــــــــــــــــــــــــــــــــــــ

-Student name: Subject:

-Description of task:

-Accepting teacher signature: Date:
+Student's signature

+Student's signature Assignment Receipt: Retain this receipt as proof of the submission of your task.

-10 LHC Assessment Schedules - HSC 2022 - Amended Versions
+10 LHC Assessment Schedules - HSC 2024

-Year 12 Agriculture Assessment Schedule - Amended Version
+Year 12 Biology Assessment Schedule